dquevid/firefox-custom-theme/README.md

 ## Installation

-1. Locate Firefox's profile directory by going to address `about:support`.
-The address will be under the `Profile directory` row.
+1. Locate Firefox's profile directory by going to `about:support`.
+The path will be under the `Profile directory` row.

 2. `cd` into the profile directory and clone the repository into its `chrome` directory.